-About 1/1000 adults in the US is hospitalized annually because of urinary calculi, which are also found in about 1% of all autopsies.
-Up to 12% of men and 5% of women will develop a urinary calculus by age 70.
+About 1 out of every 1000 adults in the United States is hospitalized annually because of urinary calculi, which are also found in about 1% of all autopsies.
+Up to 12% of men and 10% of women will develop a urinary calculus by age 70.
 Calculi vary from microscopic crystalline foci to calculi several centimeters in diameter.
 A large calculus, called a staghorn calculus, can fill an entire renal calyceal system.

-General risk factors include disorders that increase urinary salt concentration, either by increased excretion of Ca or uric acid salts, or by decreased excretion of urinary citrate.
+General risk factors include disorders that increase urinary salt concentration, either by increased excretion of calcium or uric acid salts, or by decreased excretion of urinary citrate.

-For Ca calculi, risk factors vary by population.
-The main risk factor in the US is hypercalciuria, a hereditary condition present in 50% of men and 75% of women with Ca calculi; thus, patients with a family history of calculi are at increased risk of recurrent calculi.
-These patients have normal serum Ca, but urinary Ca is elevated > 250 mg/day (> 6.2 mmol/day) in men and > 200 mg/day (> 5.0 mmol/day) in women.
+For calcium calculi, risk factors vary by population.
+The main risk factor in the United States is hypercalciuria, a hereditary condition present in 50% of men and 75% of women with calcium calculi; thus, patients with a family history of calculi are at increased risk of recurrent calculi.
+These patients have normal serum calcium, but urinary calcium is elevated > 250 mg/day (> 6.2 mmol/day) in men and > 200 mg/day (> 5.0 mmol/day) in women.

-Hypocitruria (urinary citrate < 350 mg/day [1820 μmol/day]), present in about 40 to 50% of Ca calculi–formers, promotes Ca calculi formation because citrate normally binds urinary Ca and inhibits the crystallization of Ca salts.
+Hypocitruria (urinary citrate < 350 mg/day [1820 micromol/day]), present in about 40 to 50% of calcium calculi–formers, promotes calcium calculi formation because citrate normally binds urinary calcium and inhibits the crystallization of calcium salts.

-Hyperoxaluria (urinary oxalate > 40 mg/day [> 440 μmol/day]) can be primary or caused by excess ingestion of oxalate-containing foods (eg, rhubarb, spinach, cocoa, nuts, pepper, tea) or by excess oxalate absorption due to various enteric diseases (eg, bacterial overgrowth syndromes, chronic pancreatic or biliary disease) or ileojejunal (eg, bariatric) surgery.
+Elevated urinary oxalate levels (hyperoxaluria, urinary oxalate > 40 mg/day [> 440 micromol/day]) may cause calcium oxalate calculus formation (hyperuricosuric calcium oxalate nephrolithiasis).
+Hyperoxaluria can be primary or caused by excess ingestion of oxalate-containing foods (eg, rhubarb, spinach, cocoa, nuts, pepper, tea) or by excess oxalate absorption due to various enteric diseases (eg, bacterial overgrowth syndromes, Crohn disease, ulcerative colitis, chronic pancreatic or biliary disease) or ileojejunal (eg, bariatric) surgery.

-Other risk factors include taking high doses of vitamin C (ie, > 2000 mg/day), a Ca-restricted diet (possibly because dietary Ca binds dietary oxalate), and mild hyperuricosuria.
-Mild hyperuricosuria, defined as urinary uric acid > 800 mg/day (> 5 mmol/day) in men or > 750 mg/day (> 4 mmol/day) in women, is almost always caused by excess intake of purine (in proteins, usually from meat, fish, and poultry); it may cause Ca oxalate calculus formation (hyperuricosuric Ca oxalate nephrolithiasis).
+Other risk factors include taking high doses of vitamin C (ie, > 2000 mg/day), a calcium-restricted diet (possibly because dietary calcium binds dietary oxalate), and mild hyperuricosuria.
+Mild hyperuricosuria, defined as urinary uric acid > 800 mg/day (> 5 mmol/day) in men or > 750 mg/day (> 4 mmol/day) in women, is almost always caused by excess intake of purine (in proteins, usually from meat, fish, and poultry).

-Uric acid calculi most commonly develop as a result of increased urine acidity (urine pH < 5.5), or rarely with severe hyperuricosuria (urinary uric acid > 1500 mg/day [> 9 mmol/day]), which crystallizes undissociated uric acid.
-Uric acid crystals may comprise the entire calculus or, more commonly, provide a nidus on which Ca or mixed Ca and uric acid calculi can form.
+Uric acid calculi most commonly develop as a result of increased urine acidity (urine pH < 5.5), or very rarely with severe hyperuricosuria (urinary uric acid > 1500 mg/day [> 9 mmol/day]), which crystallizes undissociated uric acid.
+Uric acid crystals may comprise the entire calculus or, more commonly, provide a nidus on which calcium or mixed calcium and uric acid calculi can form.

-Mg ammonium phosphate calculi (struvite, infection calculi) indicate the presence of a UTI caused by urea-splitting bacteria (eg, Proteus sp, Klebsiella sp).
-The calculi must be treated as infected foreign bodies and removed in their entirety.
-Unlike other types of calculi, Mg ammonium phosphate calculi occur 3 times more frequently in women.
+Magnesium ammonium phosphate calculi (struvite, infection calculi) indicate the presence of urinary tract infection Introduction to Urinary Tract Infections (UTIs) Urinary tract infections (UTIs) can be divided into upper tract infections, which involve the kidneys ( pyelonephritis), and lower tract infections, which involve the bladder ( cystitis), urethra... read more caused by urea-splitting bacteria (eg, Proteus species, Klebsiella species).
+These calculi must be treated as infected foreign bodies and removed in their entirety.
+Unlike other types of calculi, magnesium ammonium phosphate calculi occur 3 times more frequently in women.

 Rare causes of urinary calculi include indinavir, melamine, triamterene, and xanthine.